H4r0l/Python_training/Readme.md

 1. Clone this repository to your local machine.

-2. Navigate to an exercise directory.

-3. Read the exercise description in the comments of the file.
+2. Read the exercise description in the comments of the file.

-4. Solve the exercise by creating/editing Python files.
+3. Solve the exercise by creating/editing Python files.

-5. Test your solution and ensure it works.
+4. Test your solution and ensure it works.

-6. Commit and push your changes to the repository.
+5. Commit and push your changes to the repository.
 * _Not necessary if you do not intend to do it progressively_

 Happy coding!